Kitsap County assistance programs.

 Job referrals and assistance

-Bremerton Foodline can provide food to people in need.
+Bremerton Foodline can provide free groceries, referrals, hot meals, and holiday support to people in need.
 The non-profit organization will provide needy individuals with emergency food that is sufficient for a balanced diet and that will last for a period of three to four days.
 Note that the specific quantities and contents that are provided to an applicant will vary both with family size and item availability.
-Clients of the food program may request this service at most once per month.
+Clients of the charity may request this service at most once per month.
 Call the agency at 360.479.6188.

 Matthew House of Monroe Washington ((360) 794 - 8720) - Provides fee food and clothing to families of inmates in emergency situations.

-To locate more resources and free food banks in the region, click here.
+There are more resources, soup kitchens and free food banks in the region.
 Find details on organizations such as churches, charities, and non-profit food distribution centers.
+Learn more about free food pantries in Kitsap County.

 Kitsap area help for paying bills and living expenses

-Bainbridge Island Helpline House helps people on the island, and may also be able to assist residents from Suquamish, Kingston, Indianola and Poulsbo through providing access to food, clothing, one-time food bank use, rent help, job search training and, when available, financial support for housing and energy costs as well as heating bills from FEMA (Federal Emergency Management Agency) funds.
+Bainbridge Island Helpline House helps people on the island, and may also be able to assist residents from Suquamish, Kingston, Indianola and Poulsbo.
+They do this through providing access to food, clothing, one-time food bank use, rent help, job search training and, when available, financial support for housing and energy costs as well as heating bills from FEMA (Federal Emergency Management Agency) funds.
 Call (206) 842 - 7621.

 Housing Resources Board ((206) 842 - 1909) provides support and resources to Bainbridge Island Washington residents who may be experiencing a crisis by assisting with rental or mortgage payment assistance.
 More on Washington mortgage and foreclosure programs.

 St Vincent de Paul - Kitsap may have very limited financial assistance for paying rent and utility bills.
 Free food may also be available.
-(360) 479 - 7017.
+They also operate a thrift store, give out free furniture or clothes (based on donations) and other support.
+Call (360) 479 - 7017.

 Kitsap Catholic Community Services - May be able to provide non-cash housing and other assistance for people who get DSHS Medical Care Services (MCS).
 Another service known as Housing and Essential Needs Grant Funds can be used to support HEN eligible clients that qualify as at-risk of homelessness or those who are currently homeless.
 Financial assistance provided for housing costs may include overdue rent, security deposits, monthly rent expenses, and service animal deposits.